TAR Archiving

 Tar purpose

-Tar archive allows you to combine several files into a single file.
-You may compress the joint file, too.
+A Tar archive ets you combine multiple files into a single archive.
+You can also compress the resulting archive for efficient storage or transfer.

 Collecting without compression